 What is “Perfect”?

-This idea of growth fits in perfectly with the way perfection is spoken of in the New Testament.
-There are two main words translated “perfect” from the Greek, and one is teleios (G5046).
+This idea of growth also fits in with the New Testament writings.
+There are two main words translated “perfect” from Greek, and one is teleios (G5046).
 It means something that is finished or complete, as in completely blameless, or a person who is full-grown in mind and understanding (Zodhiates).
-It is what Jesus Christ prayed His followers would experience.
+This “full growth” is what Jesus Christ prayed His followers would experience.

 On To Perfection

-A disciple is not above his teacher, but everyone who is perfectly trained will be like his teacher.
-(Luke 6:40)
+A disciple is not above his teacher, but everyone who is perfectly trained will be like his teacher.Luke 6:40, NKJV

-Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection, not laying again the foundation of repentance from dead works and of faith toward God, of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.
-And this we will do if God permits.
-(Heb.
-5:12-6:3)
+Therefore leaving the teaching of the first principles of Christ, let’s press on to perfection—not laying again a foundation of repentance from dead works, of faith toward God, of the teaching of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.
+This will we do, if God permits.Hebrews 5:12-6:3, WEB